MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 Power Pages (formerly Power Apps portals) licensing is capacity based and offers two types of capacities based on user type: **authenticated users per website per month** and **anonymous users per website per month**.

-1. **Authenticated Users**
+- **Authenticated users**

-    1. The **authenticated user capacity** subscription license can be purchased for the anticipated number of unique, authenticated users.
+    -  The **authenticated user capacity** subscription license can be purchased for the anticipated number of unique, authenticated users.
 For example, **employees (internal)** or **non-employees (external)** accessing a website during a month.

-    1. The **authenticated user pay-as-you-go meter** enables customers to pay-as-you-go based on the actual number of authenticated users who have accessed a website in a month.
+    -  The **authenticated user pay-as-you-go meter** enables customers to pay-as-you-go based on the actual number of authenticated users who have accessed a website in a month.

-**Meter Definition:** Power Pages authenticated user pay-as-you-go meter - A measure of the number of unique authenticated users per website per month.
+**Meter Definition:** Power Pages authenticated user pay-as-you-go meter: A measure of the number of unique authenticated users per website per month.

-2. **Anonymous Users**
+- **Anonymous users**

-    1. The **anonymous user monthly capacity** subscription license can be purchased for the anticipated number of unique, anonymous users accessing a website in a month.
+    -  The **anonymous user monthly capacity** subscription license can be purchased for the anticipated number of unique, anonymous users accessing a website in a month.

-    1. The **anonymous user pay-as-you-go meter** enables customers to pay-as-you-go based on the actual number of anonymous users who have accessed a website in a month.
+    -  The **anonymous user pay-as-you-go meter** enables customers to pay-as-you-go based on the actual number of anonymous users who have accessed a website in a month.

 ### What is an authenticated user and how are authenticated users/website/month calculated?